muhammad-tamim/interview-questions/README.md

 </button>
 ```

-## 3.15. what is the syntax for css?
+## 3.16. what is the syntax for css?

 ![](./assets/images/html/css-syntax.png)

-## 3.16.
-What are the different ways to apply CSS to a webpage?

 There are three ways of inserting a style sheet: